Celtics–Heat rivalry: Tatum–Butler: 2020s era

 Boston's Jayson Tatum and Miami's Jimmy Butler were the first two winners of the Larry Bird Trophy for their performances in the 2022 and 2023 Eastern Conference Finals, respectively.

-The Celtics and Heat once again met in the ECF in 2020.
+The Celtics and Heat once again met in the Eastern Conference Finals in 2020.
 The Heat's Udonis Haslem was the only remaining player from the two teams' prior playoff meeting.
-The 3-seed Celtics were led by a core of Jayson Tatum, Jaylen Brown, and Marcus Smart.
-The 5-seed Heat were led by Jimmy Butler and Bam Adebayo.
+The #3-seed Celtics were led by a core of Jayson Tatum, Jaylen Brown, and Marcus Smart.
+The #5-seed Heat were led by Jimmy Butler and Bam Adebayo.
 The series took place at a neutral "bubble" site in Orlando due to the COVID-19 pandemic.
-In game four, rookie Heat guard Tyler Herro scored 37 points, becoming the fourth player aged 20 or younger to score 30 points in the NBA playoffs.
-The Heat won the series 4–2.
+During Game 4, rookie Heat guard Tyler Herro scored 37 points, becoming the fourth player aged 20 or younger to score 30 points in the NBA playoffs.
+The Heat won the series in six games.

-Two years later, the Celtics and Heat faced off against each other in another ECF matchup, with the Heat as a 1 seed and the Celtics as a 2 seed.
+Two years later, the Celtics and Heat faced off against each other in another ECF matchup, with the Heat as the #1-seed and the Celtics as the #2-seed.
 Sportswriters noted the series as having drastic swings, calling it an "ugly" and "physical, back-and-forth" affair.
 Writing for Sports Illustrated, Chris Mannix commented that game five was a particularly bad viewing experience, citing the two teams' poor offensive performances.
-Down 3–2 in the series, Butler scored 47 points, while also grabbing nine rebounds and recording eight assists to help Miami force a game seven.
+Down 3–2 in the series, Butler scored 47 points, while also grabbing nine rebounds and recording eight assists to help Miami force a Game 7.
 Butler's performance drew comparisons to James' 45-point performance from a decade prior.
 Down by two with under a minute left in the game, Butler attempted a three-pointer to put the Heat ahead but missed.
-The Celtics defeated the Heat 100–96 on the road in game seven, winning the series and clinching a berth in the 2022 Finals.
-It also was Boston's first win against Miami in the playoffs since 2010.
-Jayson Tatum scored 26 points in the game for the Celtics.
-He was awarded the inaugural Eastern Conference Finals MVP award, dubbed the Larry Bird Trophy.
+The Celtics defeated the Heat 100–96 on the road in Game 7, winning the series and clinching a berth to the 2022 NBA Finals.
+It also was Boston's first postseason win against Miami since 2010.
+Jayson Tatum scored 26 points in the game for the Celtics and was awarded the inaugural Eastern Conference Finals MVP award, dubbed the Larry Bird Trophy.